moritzhof/MetalCPPwithoutXCode/README.md

         return -1;
     }
 ```
-* device->newLibrary loads the metal library we which to use which should inclode <kernel>.metal
+* device->newLibrary loads the metal library, which we create later on from <kernel>.metal.
+In this case we will create operations.metallib from operations.metal.
 * lib->newFunction will retrieve the kernel located into <kernel>.metal file.
-* The functions names have to match.
+* The functiond names have to match.
 In this tutorial the operations.metal contains the kernel 'add_vector'.
 * You will also have to update the Path in filePath to where your files are held.

 ## 5. Set Up the Compute Pipeline